MahStudio/Denna/README.md

 ## Story

 Denna's idea came from my own needs.
-I'm not ponctual at all, so I needed a tool to make me care more about the time I have.
+I'm not punctual at all, so I needed a tool to make me care more about the time I have.
-So with the help of the whole team in MahStudio we came acoss with a project named *Project Plannel* which then became **Denna**.
+So with the help of the whole team in MahStudio we came across with a project named *Project Plannel* which then became **Denna**.

-**Denna** is a name of a mountian in Iran.
+**Denna** is a name of a mountain in Iran.
 The idea of *Denna* came from where I failed my test due to not making time for studies and the answer of that missed question was Denna.

 Then with the help of the team and the community we developed and release a lovely tool named **Denna**.
 The aim of Denna is to help people to care more about the time they have.
 Cuz time flies!